New Family Info

 Does CHCA have after-school care?

 You bet.
 Grade K-6 students can be enrolled in extended day programs at each of their buildings.
-See "Extracurriculars and After Care" in the drop down menu for your child's school in myCHCA for a wealth of information.
+In the myCHCA drop down menu for your child's school, click on the "Extracurriculars and After Care" link for all the details.
 Registration opens on the first Monday of August and Early Bird discounts are available.

 What is the student lunch program?